nbara/python-meegkit/README.md

 ## References

-### 1. CCA, STAR, SNS, DSS, ZapLine, and robust detrending
+### 1. CCA, STAR, SNS, DSS, ZapLine, and Robust Detrending

 This is mostly a translation of Matlab code from the [NoiseTools toolbox](http://audition.ens.fr/adc/NoiseTools/) by Alain de Cheveigné.
 It builds on an initial python implementation by [Pedro Alcocer](https://github.com/pealco).